MailTape/MailTape-v1/_posts/2016-02-07-Lindstrom.md

 ---

 <p id="introduction">This morning, fly off from the Scandinavian Arctic towards space.
 We head to the mysterious new planet in our solar system.
-We hope to find the interplanetary music on this new planet.
-Yet unnamed , I solemnly proposes to name this one in tribute to the man who had perhaps discovered it before anyone else : Hans-Peter Lindstrøm.
+We hope to find the interplanetary music on this  ninth planet.
+Yet unnamed, I solemnly proposes to name the new one in tribute to the man who had perhaps discovered it before anyone else : Hans-Peter Lindstrøm.
 It's the only answer to explain how great is his Space-Disco. </p>

 # To infinity ... and Beyond

+Push play, close your eyes, and let the music flood your imagination.
+And there is where it all begin...

 In a galaxy far far away, where spaceships are loyal steeds and battles are won with sound waves, King ARP-2600 reign on the Great Analogic planet.
-Minimoog, leader of the Glorious Guardians, devoted servants of The Holy Groove and Electrical Harmony, protect the Analogic King from sovereign Monotron.
-Who swear on his connections to bring down his great neighbor...
+Minimoog Voyager, leader of the Glorious Guardians, devoted servants of The Holy Groove and Electrical Harmony, protect the Analogic King from sovereign neighbor Bontempi AZ-9000.
+Who swear on his connections to bring down his great contender...

 As a child who play with his toys, creates universes, stories, heroes, bad guys, Lindstrom make music.
 Each track, creating his own mythology.

-Since the dawn of time rhythm of days is governed by the BPMs of Disco Masters.
-This frail harmony is broken when the princess Volca is kidnapped by the demonic king neighbor Monotron.
+Since the dawn of time, rhythm of days is governed by the BPMs of Disco Masters.
+This frail harmony is broken when the princess Korg PS-3100 is kidnapped by the demonic king neighbor Monotron.
 Minimoog and The Glorious Guardians begins a journey through time and space to found the missing princess...

+The track is over but our story aren't.

 # The Lindstrøm's space opera soundtrack